FFengIll/tingly-debug/README.md

 A: Ensure you have a `.vscode/launch.json` file in your workspace.
 The extension automatically creates one when you add your first configuration.

 **Q: Click behavior not working?**
-A: Check your `ddd.clickBehavior` setting in VS Code preferences.
+A: Check your `tingly.debug.clickBehavior` setting in VS Code preferences.

 **Q: Configuration not saving?**
 A: Verify your workspace folder has write permissions and check if launch.json is read-only.